 The hepatitis C virus can live outside the body in some circumstances, but it is unusual to contract the virus this way.
+However, just a small trace of blood can cause a hep C infection.

 Hepatitis C is a viral infection that damages the liver.
 A person can contract the virus through contact with blood that contains it.